 Rebecca Scheele, Executive Director

-As Executive Director, Rebecca Scheele shares responsibility with Artistic Director David Arnott for implementing and overseeing the Chamber Music Society’s concerts and programs and is responsible for the financial soundness of the organization including the organization and oversight of all fundraising, grant writing, accounting and contractual obligations.
+As Executive Director, Rebecca Scheele implements and oversees the Chamber Music Society’s concerts and programs and is responsible for the financial soundness of the organization including the organization and oversight of all fundraising, grant writing, accounting and contractual obligations.
 Her arts management background includes positions as manager of Ensemble Capriccio (a professional string trio); Executive Director of the Minnesota Chorale; Public Events Manager at Lawrence University; Membership and Development Coordinator and Concert Series Coordinator at what is now University of Wisconsin-Madison’s Chazen Art Museum; Assistant to the Grants Coordinator at the Wisconsin Arts Board; and Performing Arts Series Committee Chair at Montana State University.
 Scheele earned a B.S. degree in management from Montana State University and an M.A. in arts administration from the UW-Madison.
 She has served on grant review panels for the Wisconsin and Minnesota state arts boards, and she has volunteered with arts, community, and youth organizations, including serving on the Chamber Music Society's board of directors.